Implementing Fast AlphaZero

 return self.cache.get(board_hash)

-• Self play got 3.2x faster
+• Self play was 3.2x faster

-• Network training sped up by 2.8x
+• Network training was 2.8x faster

 • Memory usage dropped by 45%